 If you're calling a local business, all you have to do is say "Hey Google/OK Google" then "Call [the name of the business]".
 Luckily, Google has millions listed for services like Maps and ads, so there's a good chance you'll get it.

 Ditto if you want to say the whole phone number out loud.
 Unlike Alexa, in certain countries, you can call any number - the person you're calling doesn't need to do or download anything.

-You all need to have the Google Home app running on your individual phones and you need to train Assistant to recognise your voice first.
-Then you don't need to do anything else - as long as you've turned on and synced Personal Contacts, when it picks up your voice it will access your Contacts.
+You all need to have the Google Home app running on your individual phones, and you'll need to train Assistant to recognize your voice.
+Then you don't need to do anything else - as long as you've turned on and synced Personal Contacts, when it picks up your voice it will access your contacts.
 Google says any guests or unlinked household members won't be able to call your contacts.